episource/Keepass-SmartcardEncryptedKeyFile/README.md

 Advanced setup requires using command line tools provided by yubico.
 Compared with basic setup, advanced configuration permits more variants for unlocking the YubiKey (pin-policy, touch-policy).
 E.g. the token can be configured for unlocking with PIN+button press, only button, and more.
 Yubico provides [an outdated pdf guide][7] to the YubiKey PIV Tool, that gives a good overview over available configuration options.
 Most recent information is available from [source code of the piv tool][8].

 Below are example commands to replace the certificate in slot 9a with a newly created self-signed certificate and custom unlock configuration (pin-policy, touch-policy).
+Note however, that pin-policy is currently not honored by windows builtin drivers and yubikey's minidriver.
+Pin will always be asked when performing the first private key operation.
+Touch-operations are fully supported, though.

 1. Delete existing key pair and securely create new one (private key exclusively stored inside hardware)
    <br/>`$ yubico-piv-tool.exe -s9a -k -adelete-certificate -agenerate --pin-policy=<pin-policy> --touch-policy=<touch-policy> --output=c:\temp\yubi_pub.tmp`